jju/anachronauts/universebuilding.md

 * Planetary
 * Sectoral

+Discipline
+: The martial Discipline skill covers self–control, ingrained reflexes and training.
+A character with a high Discipline is adept at following orders and procedures.
+In game terms, as long as the character is in a situation covered by his training, he may reduce any negative DM by an amount equal to his Discipline skill.
+This may be done a number of times each day equal to his Discipline skill.
+This can only be applied to skills that the character already has at a skill level of 1 or more.
+: Discipline cannot turn a negative DM into a positive DM – training allows a character to do the right thing and ignore distractions, but does not give him any extra competence or ability.

 Drive
 : This skill is for controlling ground vehicles of various types.
 There are several specialities.